-Whilst many people overlook the Royal Docks area, we see it as more of a hidden gem with plenty of things to do and see for all the family.
+Whilst many people overlook the Royal Docks area, we see it as more of a hidden gem with plenty of things to do and see for all the family, including paddleboarding, sailing, swimming, cable cars and plenty of green space which is perfect for a warm summer’s day.

 Emirates Airline Cable Car